vanHekthor/.better-coding-agents/README.md

 - deck.gl
 - maplibre-gl-js

+## How It Works

+This utility provides **local filesystem access** to cloned source repositories:

+1. **No APIs or external services** - Everything is local
+2. **No MCP servers** - Direct file access only
+3. **No network required** - Works offline
+4. **Git subtrees** - Each resource is a git subtree for easy updates

+When you use a Cursor command like `/maplibre-gl-js`, it tells the AI assistant where to find the local source code for searching.

 ## getting started

 1. clone the repo into your home directory, it should be called `~/.better-coding-agents`